MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Bitcom compatibility

 Every Bitcom protocol is already valid in our generalized protocol.
-Only that the Bitcom protocol identifier does not point to a valid cell yet.
-We can define structures for existing protocols by defining a mapping schema like we did before.
+The only part missing for it to be considered a valid object is that the Bitcom protocol identifier does not point to an object yet.

-We could also define aliases between protocol identifiers and cell references so the Bitcom address wouldn't even need to be changed (assuming the aliases are respected by others).

-`OP_RETURN <description cell> "An alias between a bitcom protocol and a cell."`

-`OP_RETURN <alias cell> <bitcom address>`

-Existing protocols can be incrementally made compatible to this data scheme by adding descriptions only for certain properties.
+Existing protocols can incrementally adopt Bitcoin Objects by adding object references as types without the need to add every reference at once.

 Here is an example of unwriter's [BitPic](https://bitpic.network/about) protocol: